 Do any of us even fathom the opportunities we have?

 I kept checking with the receptionist when there wasn’t a line of incoming patients or ambulance drivers admitting those passing through.
 So many.
 All I knew was that Bill was going to get X-rays and a CT scan.

 Someone brought me his clothes and his belt in a plastic bag.
 I kept his belt in hand as a touch point, reviewing Ephesians 6 in my mind.
 The belt of truth, girding him with strength.
 So many memorized scriptures—Promises from a Mighty God—flowed through me.

 Maybe three hours later, a young Portuguese doctor who spoke English came out and told me Bill’s back was broken.
 He would need to be transferred to Santa Maria University Hospital for back surgery the next morning.
-I nodded and absorbed the news.
-My mask firmly affixed.
+I nodded and absorbed the news, my Covid mask firmly affixed.

-More time passed, and I asked the receptionist for an update, then pleaded kindly, “Is there anyway I can just see him, hold his hand?”
+More time passed, and I asked the receptionist for an update, finally pleading kindly, “Is there anyway I can just see him, hold his hand?”

 She paused, looked into my eyes, then nodded.
 Ten minutes later she motioned me back to where Bill was.
 He was in such great pain, shaking his head, that he couldn’t live this way.